brainlife/app-mrtrix3-act/README.md

 This app uses MRTrix3 to create **R**eprocible **A**natomically **C**onstrained **E**nsemble **Track**ing (RACE-Track).

-The app generates a set of streamlines for every requested tractography model (Tensor or CSD) and algorithm (iFOD1, iFOD2, FACT, SD_STREAM, Tensor_Det, Tensor_Prod).
-A final output of the merged streamlines is returned to the user for further analysis.
+The App generates a single set of streamlines from multiple diffusion-signal models in the voxel (Tensor or CSD) and tractography algorithm (iFOD1, iFOD2, FACT, SD_STREAM, Tensor_Det, Tensor_Prod).
+The App alows computing CSD-based streamlines using different $l_{max}$ values.
+Streamlines are combined into a single track.tck file at the end of the tracking process.
+The Tensor, CSD, and Kurtosis (if input data is multishell) fit parameters are returned as an output as well.

-** IMPORTANT **
+** IMPORTANT NOTE for DEVELOPERS **
-This code is used in multiple apps, some of which restrict the options available to the user.
-This is to more easily reproduce desired outputs for specific use cases (networks, specific features in the anatomy, etc.).
-The same code is run, but some parameters may have been fixed by the developer based on their work for a specific use.

-The CSD-based models can be computed at different $l_{max}$ values.
-All candidate streamlines are combined into a single track.tck file.

-Additionally, the Tensor (and Kurtosis if data is multishell) and the CSD models are stored as well.

-This is a replacement for older processes (https://doi.org/10.25663/bl.app.33).
+This code is used in multiple brainlife.io/apps.
+FSome Apps simply use the code with different default parameters, others limit the or differ in the number of availbale inputs or parameters.
+As a result pull requests to this repository will need to cross checked across different Apps and might take longer time to go throuh or even not been able to go through.
+A list of all the Apps using this code is provided at the bottom of this readme.

-### Authors
+### Author
 - [Brent McPherson](bcmcpher@iu.edu)

-### Contributors
+### Contributor
 - [Soichi Hayashi](hayashis@iu.edu)

 ### Project Director